 Embryo transfer is a procedure where several embryos (fertilized eggs) from the high-valuable mothers (embryo donors) are transplanted into less valuable individuals (the recipients of the embryo).
 Recipient completes the gestation and lambs offspring of high genetic value.
-Donor returns to normal cycle where it can be mated naturally or again subjected to new ET program after 6-8 weeks.
-ET procedures can increases several times the number of offspring that one highly valuable sheep can be produce in their lifetime.
+Donor returns to a normal cycle where it can be mated naturally or again subjected to a new ET program after 6-8 weeks.
+ET procedures can increases several times the number of offspring that one highly valuable sheep can be produced in their lifetime.
 Up to 15 embryos can be collected by one embryo flushing procedure, although the typical number of recovered embryos ranging from 5 to 10.
-In the course of a year one sheep can provide more than 30 descendants.
+In the course of a year, one sheep can provide more than 30 descendants.

-The optimum number to start the ET is 3-5 mothers as a donors and 6 sheep per donor.
+The optimum number to start the ET is 3-5 mothers as donors and 6 sheep per donor.
 Donor sheep should have a good body condition, correct udder and good reproductive history.
 Donor sheep are programmed with hormone injections to stimulate the ovaries to produce multiple follicles, and thus more eggs (oocytes).
 Sheep are bred naturally or by laparoscopic insemination.
 The embryos are surgically taken after 5 days of insemination.
 Embryos are graded after collection, and those ineligible for transfer are identified and removed.
-Embryo transfer can be done on the farm or at laboratory facilities of RAM GEN. Donor sheep can be reprogrammed for new flushing cycle or natural mating after 7-8 weeks.
-Achived pregnancy after ET ranges between 40% - 70%.
+Embryo transfer can be done on the farm or at laboratory facilities of RAM GEN. Donor sheep can be reprogrammed for a new flushing cycle or natural mating after 7-8 weeks.
+Achieved pregnancy after ET ranges between 40% - 70%.

 Embriomanipulator for in embryo production

-EMBRYO TRANFER ON THE FARM
+EMBRYO TRANSFER ON THE FARM

 ET training in Australia (at Dr Marrais facilities)